agl-alexglopez/dancing-links/README.md

 I chose to implement the solution to this problem as a class that can be found in the **[`DisasterLinks.h`](/dancing-links/dlx/DisasterLinks.h)**, and **[`DisasterLinks.cpp`](/dancing-links/dlx/DisasterLinks.cpp)** files.
 There are tests at the bottom of the **[`DisasterLinks.cpp`](/dancing-links/dlx/DisasterLinks.cpp)** file that make the internals of the dancing links data structure more understandable.

 I then included this implementation in the **[`DisasterGUI.cpp`](/dancing-links/dlx/Demos/DisasterGUI.cpp)** file as the solver for the maps included in this repository.
-If you want  To see how this implementation solves the provided maps use the following steps.
+If you want to see how this implementation solves the provided maps use the following steps.

 1. Open the project in Qt Creator with the correct Stanford C++ library installed.
 (See the [Build Note](#build-note)).
 2. Build and run the project.